-The where clause includes not: where not Exists (Employee, Name).
+The where clause includes not: where not Exists (Employee).

 This means that only the names from the table Citizens that are not in Employees are loaded into the new table.

 Note that there are two values for Lucy in the Citizens table, but only one is included in the result table.
-When you load the first row the value is included in the Employee symbol table.
-Hence, when the second line is checked, the value now exists.
+When you load the first row with the value Lucy, it is included in the Employee field.
+Hence, when the second line is checked, the value already exists.

-To be able to get all values for Lucy you need to change two things:
+To be able to get all values for Lucy, two things were changed:

-Add a preceding load to Employees where you rename Employee to Name.
+A preceding load to the Employees table was inserted where Employee was renamed to Name.

 not Exists (Name, Employee).

-This will create different symbol tables for Name and Employee.
-When the second row for Lucy is checked, it still does not exist in Name.
+This creates fields for Name and Employee.
+When the second row with Lucy is checked, it still does not exist in Name.